Au Pair Role and Expectations

 - WiFi access.

-- More pay for additional hours at £4 per hour.
+- Extra pay for additional hours at (at least) £4 per hour.

 - Enough free time to study, attend language school or pursue other interests.